Application Deadline: November 14, 2018

 The Schiele Museum's internship and fellowship program is designed to provide an educational opportunity for students in the area of museum practice, research, and programming through guided work/research experiences using the resources of the museum.
 An internship at The Schiele Museum is a prearranged, structured learning experience scheduled within a specific time frame under the direct supervision of Schiele staff and may apply toward academic credit.
 Most interns work 15 to 25 hours a week.
 Some interns choose to find a part-time job to help support their stay.

-- Archaeology: Will provide an in-service learning experience that illustrates a career in Archaeology and Archaeological Collections management.
+Will provide an in-service learning experience that illustrates a career in Archaeology and Archaeological Collections management.
 The intern will learn about critical steps in the application and administration of archaeological research.
-Click here for additional information.

-- Live Animal Husbandry: will provide in-service learning experiences in museum live animal care, education and exhibition activities.
-Click here for additional information.
+Will provide in-service learning experiences in museum live animal care, education and exhibition activities.
+For a full internship description click here.